 |Subodh Kant Sahay||Ranchi||INC|

 Jharkhand executive is headed by the chief minister.
-At present there is no chief minister in Jharkhand as the previous CM Arjun Munda had resigned on 18th January 2013.
-At present there is president's rule in the State.
+On July 13, 2013 Hemant Soren has sworn as the new Chief Minister of the state.
+Former CM, Arjun Munda had resigned on 8th January 2013.
 A council of ministers looks after the smooth workings of the various departments responsible for the governance of the state.
 There are 11 cabinet ministers presently who form the council of ministers in Jharkhand government.
 The bureaucratic set up is strong, as the officers involved in various directorate and secretariat offices look after the workings of their respective departments.
 The Jharkhand High Court is the apex body of the judicial wing of the Jharkhand administration.

 Jharkhand legislative is going through its first legislative session.
 The tenure is for five years, unless certain inevitable situation causes it to be dissolved prior to the stipulated time.
 The legislative of Jharkhand is the supreme law giving body.
 Jharkhand legislative is a unicameral body with 81 members to the legislative assembly, chosen from the 81 assembly constituencies of the state, through an electoral process.
 The legislative in Jharkhand operates through three sessions as in other legislative councils of the state, budget, monsoon and winter.